-Action Movies Vocabulary
+Action Movies History and Vocabulary

 If you love movies with lots of high-speed car chases, martial arts fights, gun battles and big explosions, you're a fan of action movies.
 This genre includes superhero movies like the Batman and X-Men movies, spy movies like the James Bond and Mission Impossible movies, martial arts movies like Japanese samurai films and Chinese kung fu movies, and action-packed thrillers like the Fast and Furious films and the Mad Max movies.
 The most successful action movies are usually from major Hollywood studios like Universal Pictures, 20th Century Fox and Sony Pictures.
 These are the movies with the biggest budgets, the most famous actors, the most expensive special effects and the most spectacular action scenes.
 Millions of action movie fans all over the world flock to see them as soon as they're released.

 To create these special effects and spectacular action scenes, directors use computer-generated images, or CGI.
 When we see a superhero like Spider-Man swinging from building to building, or we see an entire city collapsing and burning, we're probably watching scenes created with CGI.
 Before the invention of CGI, directors had to film real explosions and fires created by experts in pyrotechnics, and they had to use specially-trained actors to perform dangerous stunts like jumping from moving trains and falling off speeding motorbikes.
 While these older techniques are sometimes still used, most of the special effects and stunts we see nowadays are created with CGI.